slarse/slarse.github.io/content/blog/Programming/postgresql/basic_indexing.md

 applicable to relational databases in general.

 Let's get started.

+> Note: This article is based on PostgreSQL 16, but the vast majority of the
+> content should be accurate for PostgreSQL 9.6 and newer.

 # The incredible impact of indexes
 To sell you on the fact that indexes are important, let's do a quick experiment.